DETROIT – Detroit police Chief James Craig announced his retirement during a news conference Monday after heading the department for eight years.

 He wants to pursue something that will allow him to continue to serve the public while in a leadership role.

-Craig did confirm Monday that he is a Republican, and said he has identified as a Republican for more than 10 years.
-He said many people already knew this about him, including some members of his team.
+Craig did confirm that he is a Republican.
+He said he has been a Republican for more than 10 years.
+He said many people already knew this about him, including some of his team.

 More: Detroit police chief James Craig expected to announce retirement Monday amid rumors of political future